Opting for weight-loss surgery is not an easy choice, but

 Adjustable Laparoscopic Gastric Banding (Lap Band)

 Weight loss with Lap Band surgery typically takes longer.
 Smaller amounts of food are eaten, but unlike gastric bypass, digestion occurs in the normal manner.
 Also, Lap Band patients must be more vigilant when it comes to food choices because the band allows them to eat high calorie foods not tolerated with the gastric bypass procedure.
-The band is adjusted every 4-8 weeks during the first two years following surgery, with a goal to achieve a restriction that is both physically and psychologically comfortable.
+The band is adjusted every 4-8 weeks by the surgeon or PA during the first two years following surgery, with a goal to achieve a restriction that is both physically and psychologically comfortable.

 Roux-En-Y Gastric Bypass